Recent Modeling Advances in Dense Suspension Rheology: Friction, constraints, and a minimal framework for the rheology of dense suspensions

 \textit{Electrostatic repulsion model (ERM)}: The electrostatic repulsion model originates from electrostatic double layers, steric stabilization, or other interfacial chemistry, and is often used for non-colloidal suspensions to prevent aggregation~\cite{Israelachvili_2011}.
 For two particles or radii $a_i$ and $a_j$, it is modeled as

 where $\kappa^{-1}$ is the Debye length.

-\textit{Critical load model (CLM)}: The so-called critical load model (CLM) is the simplest model to provide the additional scaling for stress-dependence.
-In this model, a critical normal force $F_0$ is required to activate the frictional contact.
+\textit{Critical load model (CLM)}: The so-called critical load model (CLM) is a minimal model that provides additional scaling for stress-dependence.
+In this model, a critical normal force $F_0$ is required to activate the frictional contact between two particles.
 When the normal force $F_n$ is smaller than the $F_0$, the particle interactions are frictionless, beyond which finite friction $\mu$ becomes active.

-Both of these models introduce a characteristic force scale $F_0$, which sets a corresponding stress scale $\sigma_0 \sim F_0 / a^2$.
+Both models introduce a characteristic force scale $F_0$, which sets a corresponding stress scale $\sigma_0 \sim F_0 / a^2$.
 The particles remain separated by lubrication films when $\sigma \ll \sigma_0$, i.e., the rheology is frictionless.
-In $\sigma/\sigma_0 \gg 1$, almost all contacts are frictional, and the rheology is frictional.
+For $\sigma/\sigma_0 \gg 1$, almost all contacts are frictional, thus, the rheology is frictional.
 The two limits $\sigma/\sigma_0 \ll 1$ and $\sigma/\sigma_0 \gg 1$ are still quasi-Newtonian: the flow is rate-independent with finite normal stress differences~\cite{clavaud2025quick}.

-\paragraph{\textit{From friction to constraints--a minimal framework for dense suspension rheology}} Once stress-activated frictional contacts are allowed, the central question becomes how these \emph{nanoscopic} interactions or particle scale features, such as roughness, shape, and surface chemistry, lead to \emph{macroscopic} rheology.
-A useful and unifying perspective is to view friction as \emph{constraints} on relative particle motion~\cite{ Singh_2020, Santos_2020, Singh_2022} that restrict specific degrees of freedom (DOF), thus reducing the number of available DOF.
-Mechanical stability follows a balance between constraints and force \& torque balance conditions.
+\paragraph{\textit{From friction to constraints--a minimal framework for dense suspension rheology}} Once stress-activated frictional contacts are allowed, the central question becomes how these \emph{nanoscopic} interactions or particle scale features, such as roughness, shape, and surface chemistry, give rise to \emph{macroscopic} rheology.
+A useful and unifying perspective is to view friction as \emph{constraints} on relative particle motion~\cite{ Singh_2020, Santos_2020, Singh_2022} that restrict specific degrees of freedom (DOF., thus reducing the available DOF.
+Mechanical stability follows a balance between constraints and force and torque balance conditions.
 Maxwell--type counting arguments define the isostatic coordination number $Z_{\mathrm{iso}}$, which determines the jamming volume fraction for each type of constraint~\cite{Hecke_2009,Behringer_2018}.